 professional development.
 Professional societies

 consider this qualification for CEU purposes.

-Successful graduates will receive the Certificate
+Successful graduates will receive the Diploma

 in Child and Adolescent Counselling Skills awarded by UK College of Holistic Training which is a private UK